JulienPalard/Pipe/README.md

 sum(range(100) | where(lambda x: x % 2 == 0))
 ```

-so all pipes returning a non-pipe are now deprecated and will be removed in pipe 2.0.
+so all pipes returning non-iterables are now deprecated and will be
+removed in pipe 2.0.

 # Vocabulary